benidevo/vega/README.md

 ### Database Migrations

-ProspecTor uses [golang-migrate](https://github.com/golang-migrate/migrate) for database schema management.
+Ascentio uses [golang-migrate](https://github.com/golang-migrate/migrate) for database schema management.
 Migrations are automatically applied when the application starts.

 Migration files are stored in the `migrations/sqlite` directory and follow the naming convention: